zevenrodriguez/CIM593-693/week3/readme.md

 * To run your code type node app.js or node index.js
 * Then open your web browser and type ```http://localhost:3000/```
 * To exit your code press ctrl - c

+###Using Strict

+"use strict"

+As an example, in normal JavaScript, mistyping a variable name creates a new global variable.
+In strict mode, this will throw an error, making it impossible to accidentally create a global variable.

+In normal JavaScript, a developer will not receive any error feedback assigning values to non-writable properties.

+In strict mode, any assignment to a non-writable property, a getter-only property, a non-existing property, a non-existing variable, or a non-existing object, will throw an error.

+*From w3schools*

 #####Basic node code